myz-suite/annotator-webite/privacy-en.md

-# MyZ Annotator Privacy Policy
+# MyZ Annotator & MyZ Danmaku Privacy Policy

 **Effective date:** 2025-11-04

-MyZ Annotator is a browser extension that helps you highlight, annotate, optionally archive pages to the Internet Archive, and sync content to your own LogSeq graph.
-This policy explains what data the extension accesses, how it is used, and the choices you have.
+MyZ Annotator helps you highlight, annotate, optionally archive pages to the Internet Archive, and sync content to your own LogSeq graph.
+MyZ Danmaku fetches timestamped YouTube comments and renders an on-device floating danmaku layer.
+This policy explains what data these extensions access, how it is used, and the choices you have.

 ## Data We Store Locally

 - Highlighted text, associated notes, tags, colors, and capture metadata
-- Extension settings (color palette, view preferences, Internet Archive preferences, LogSeq endpoint/page/token)
+- Extension settings (color palette, view preferences, Internet Archive preferences, LogSeq endpoint/page/token, YouTube caption style)
 - Generated screenshots when you choose to download them (images are saved directly to your device and never leave the browser)
 - Internet Archive queue state and history so the extension can retry or display the status of your own save requests
+- For MyZ Danmaku: parsed comment details (author, timestamp, like count, text) kept locally so the danmaku overlay can work offline

-All of the above is kept in `chrome.storage.local`, which is scoped to your browser profile.
+All of the above is kept in browser-local storage that is scoped to your profile.
 We do not transmit, back up, or otherwise share this information with any external service.
-The MyZ Annotator project and maintainers never receive copies of your highlights, queue entries, or settings.
+The MyZ Annotator / MyZ Danmaku project and maintainers never receive copies of your highlights, danmaku caches, queue entries, or settings.

+### Notes Specific to MyZ Danmaku

+- The extension uses YouTube’s private interfaces to read public comments for the current video so it can detect timestamps.
+Requests are sent directly from your browser; we do not proxy, inspect, or store responses.
+- Parsed danmaku results and related metadata remain inside your browser for offline reuse.
+They are not uploaded or synced anywhere.
+- We do not collect your viewing history or account information.
+Danmaku parsing runs entirely on your device.

 ## Optional LogSeq Synchronization